 Supporting this level of output is the fact that CIFOR is growing.
 In 2009, we recruited 23 staff members, the largest number of new recruits in 11 years.
-This brings our total to nearly 100 scientists and associates working now considered by many partners and stakeholders to on issues critical to the future of forests in Asia, Africa and Latin America.
+This brings our total to nearly 100 scientists and associates working on issues critical to the future of forests in Asia, Africa and Latin America.
 This injection of new people, with fresh ideas and fresh energy, both at our headquarters in Indonesia and at offices elsewhere, makes for an exciting time to be at CIFOR.

-The year also saw several transitions on the senior management team, as some of our good people were plucked away to lead newly created institutions To ensure a stream of 'home-grown' talent, in 2009 CIFOR inaugurated a high-potential staff development programme, with a first cohort of 6 nationally and egionally recruited staff.
+The year also saw several transitions on the senior management team, as some of our good people were plucked away to lead newly created institutions.
+To ensure a stream of 'home-grown' talent, in 2009 CIFOR inaugurated a high-potential staff development programme, with a first cohort of 6 nationally and regionally recruited staff.